I often get letters that are passionate about the expressive arts. Here is a letter from a 22-year-old expressive

 5. Document and Practice

-I blogged about my experiences.
+I also blogged about my experiences.
 I kept track of all my facilitation hours.
 I worked other "day jobs" to fund my passion for expressive arts discovery.
 I worked as a nanny, a cafe chef, and a store clerk.
 I led my expressive art workshops on the side.

 When I had no arts facilitation work, I created "workshops" at home for my daughter and my family.
 When my daughter came home from school I had an expressive art directive ready for her to try in my studio.
 At Christmas, I set up our coffee table for a family collage workshop.

 6. Trust Your Emotional Process

-I "schooled" myself very deeply through my lived experiences before seeking formal credentials.
-As a prior people pleaser, I was very concerned about being overly influenced by academic standards.
+As a recovering people pleaser, I was very concerned about being overly influenced by academic standards.
 I needed to solidify my own inner curriculum of learning first.
+I "schooled" myself very deeply through my own lived expressive arts experiences before seeking formal credentials as a REACE.

 I art journaled alone in my studio for ten years before I started facilitating art.
 I facilitated art with teens in jail and in healthcare with special needs populations without any sort of formal designation.
 I lived the expressive arts process from the inside out.
 I only pursued more expensive professional training once I was financially secure in a full-time art government-funded facilitation job.

 7. Don't Measure Your Worth by the Money You Make

 I sense that we are in a "proliferation" phase in the expressive arts.
 Many of us are passionately facilitating part-time or on a volunteer basis.
 We might need to be open to other streams of income to support our practice.
 There is no failure in this.
 Do not let the money you make - or do not make - as an expressive artist and facilitator affect your self-esteem.